knetikmedia/knetikcloud-csharp-net35-client/docs/CampaignsChallengesApi.md

 Get a single challenge activity

-A challenge can have multiple instances of the same activity and thus the id used is of the specific entry within the challenge
+A challenge can have multiple instances of the same activity and thus the id used is of the specific entry within the challenge. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```csharp